LBNL-ETA/SimulatorToFMU/doc/userGuide/source/installation.rst

    SimulatorToFMU can use OpenModelica and Dymola to export a Simulator as an FMU.

-   However OpenModelica (on sWindows) and Dymola (on Linux) do not copy all required libraries dependencies to the FMU.
+   However OpenModelica (on Windows) and Dymola (on Linux) do not copy all required libraries dependencies to the FMU.

    As a workaround, SimulatorToFMU checks if there are missing libraries dependencies and copies the dependencies to the FMU.